 (Use this reference guide for help with navigating the document.)

 A listing of 300 “shoppable services,” which are clinical services that you choose to have and that can be scheduled in advance.
 Of these, the same 70 will be included by every hospital providing this data.
-We are still working on this and will post it as soon as it is complete.
+At UVM Medical Center, we are using an estimator tool to provide this data to our patients.
+Learn how to get the most accurate estimate for your procedure.

 The data included in these two files are subject to change and will be updated annually.
 This price transparency information was last updated January 1, 2021.